wasaequreshi/cli_vault/README.md

 This tool helps developers improve productivity by managing commonly used commands and notes.

+# Why?

+Sometimes we forget a command we used in the past.
+You can quickly store them with this tool in case you need to reference them again.

+Yes you can save this in a file or document but looking for those can take time.

 # How to use
 First run the following commands:
 ```sh